juanlatorre/awesome-stars/README.md

 - [narbs91/glosseta](https://github.com/narbs91/glosseta) - Glosseta is an open-source glossary meant to help people explore and learn the terminology behind web3
 - [grpc/grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [PabloSzx/require-env](https://github.com/PabloSzx/require-env) - Require environment variables for your application
-- [deeplay-io/nice-grpc](https://github.com/deeplay-io/nice-grpc) - A gRPC library that is nice to you
+- [deeplay-io/nice-grpc](https://github.com/deeplay-io/nice-grpc) - A TypeScript gRPC library that is nice to you
 - [stephenh/ts-proto](https://github.com/stephenh/ts-proto) - An idiomatic protobuf generator for TypeScript
 - [dungeon-revealer/dungeon-revealer](https://github.com/dungeon-revealer/dungeon-revealer) - A web app for tabletop gaming to allow the game master to reveal areas of the game map to players, roll dice and take notes.
 - [remorses/genql](https://github.com/remorses/genql) - Type safe Graphql query builder